Your Refrigerator Replacement for the 1200 Norcold 4 Door Propane System is actually pretty easy - once you accept this premise - just take it apart!!

 CAUTION - CAUTION - CAUTION

 Ammonia Gas inside tubes!!
-DO NOT PUNCTURE or BREAK lines when taking the refrigerator apart!!!
+DO NOT PUNCTURE or BREAK any of the Refrigerant lines when taking the refrigerator apart!!!

 Have kitchen windows open, exhaust fan on high and be very CAREFUL handling the back refrigeration lines/tubing.